Rei-SwitchBot/faq/en-us/Hub Series.md

 10. If it doesn't work, it is likely that the remote control is not yet supported.

-Please contact the SwitchBot support team by opening the SwitchBot App on your device > Tap Profile >Tap Feedback > Select your device, or reach us with the popup icon on this page. please fill in the following info regarding your appliance and remote control:
+Please fill in the following info regarding your appliance and remote control:

 Brand of appliance: